euler-xyz/euler-vault-kit/script/README.md

 ## Lens

-This script uses lens contract to look up a vault and, if needed, an account info.
+This script uses lens contract to look up the vault and, if needed, the account info.

 Inputs:
 `script/input/03_Lens/Lens.json`